Coomera Connector (Future stages) Loganholme to Coomera, planning

 The gazetted Coomera Connector corridor also includes provision for a local road connection from the Coomera Connector at Eagleby to the intersection of Beenleigh–Redland Bay Road and Mount Cotton Road, at Carbrook.

-While considerable work has been completed to identify and preserve the gazetted alignment of the Coomera Connector between Loganholme and Coomera, this stage of the project is currently only funded for development of the business case and progressing environmental approvals.
+While considerable work has been completed to identify the corridor of the Coomera Connector between Loganholme and Coomera, this stage of the project is only funded for development of the business case, which is now complete.

-Funding for delivery will be considered by the Australian and Queensland governments following the completion of the business case.
+Funding for delivery will be considered by the Australian and Queensland governments in due course.

 Benefits